Randulfe/Turtlebot-CV-AI-project/README.md

 ## The objective
 The main specifications were the following:
- Markup : * The turtlebot would start in a random position inside a maze.
+          * The turtlebot would start in a random position inside a maze.
           * The 2D map of the maze will be provided.
           * The robot will then have to explore the space looking for pictures left randomly with an AR tag in the most efficient way that it can explore the given map.
           * These pictures will have either a cluedo character or a weapon from the famous game.